hapax/hapax.github.io/assets/polarizer.md

 $$

-In this picture, the amplitude is related to *how many* photons are coming out of our torch per second, so increasing amplitude will just liberate more electrons.
+In this picture, the amplitude is related to *how many* photons are coming out of our flashlight per second, so increasing amplitude will just liberate more electrons.
 It's like the waves at the beach are themselves made of beach balls, whose energy depends on the frequency of waves, and increasing